Gladys340/Low-Birth-Weight-Prediction-app/README.md

 # Streamlit Cloud

-The application has been deployed in the Streamlit Cloud.You can access here: https://gladys340-landslide-prediction-app--app-mee8h3.streamlitapp.com/
+The application is an ongoing process to be deployed in the Streamlit Cloud.
+The link to access will be made available when ready